player-unknown-00/player-unknown-00.github.io/_posts/2025-03-28-thm-vulnnet.md

 ![image38](../resources/cdda20f257454e0cafc8eee8ede93a9e.png)

-- Now that we have admin privileges - Connect to the C\$ share
+- Now that we have admin privileges - Connect to the C\$ share:

 ```bash
 smbclient //10.10.53.145/c$ -U vulnnet/enterprise-security%sand_0873959498